onigoetz/anypack-plugin-serve/recipes/create-react-app/README.md

 ## 🍲 Create-React-App App

 Since it was built to hide configuration from developers, `create-react-app` actually makes it harder to use great plugins like this one.
-In this recipe, we'll show how to use `create-react-app` with `webpack-plugin-serve` without having to eject.
+In this recipe, we'll show how to use `create-react-app` with `anypack-plugin-serve` without having to eject.

 ### ☠️ Warning ☠️

 This recipe is definitely neither vegan nor gluten-free.
 It can neither be confirmed nor denied whether it contains traces of lead or arsenic.
 Develop at your own risk.

-If you find that implementing this recipe causes unintended side effects or problems, please open a new [Documentation Issue](https://github.com/shellscape/webpack-plugin-serve/issues/new?template=DOCS.md).
+If you find that implementing this recipe causes unintended side effects or problems, please open a new [Documentation Issue](https://github.com/onigoetz/anypack-plugin-serve/issues/new?template=DOCS.md).

 If you're working on a new project, *it is strongly advised* that you consider one of the following alternatives: